noted-eip/protorepo/docs/notes_service_documentation.md

 ## Introduction

-The notes service is part of Noted “micro services” architecture.
+The notes service is part of Noted “micro-services” architecture.

+In order to manage those micro-services and messages, we use Google's [gRPC](https://grpc.io/).

-This service is communicating with clients by the api-gateway, and others API like the google natural api, the graphQL google API.
+This service is communicating with clients through the api-gateway, and others API like the google natural api, the graphQL google API.

 ### Languages

 This service is written in Golang.
-The communication messages between the api-gateway and this service are in Grpc 2.0 script based.
+Between the api-gateway and this service communicate with the gRPC protocol.

 ### Features

 This service is managing the data logic of :